rage/java-programming/data/part-8/2-hash-map.md

 <!-- HashMapin metodi `getOrDefault` hakee sille ensimmäisenä parametrina annettua avainta HashMapista.
 Jos avainta ei löydy, palauttaa se toisena parametrina annetun arvon.
 Yllä kuvatun yhdellä rivillä esitetyn metodin toiminta vastaa seuraavaa metodia. -->

 The `getOrDefault`  method of the HashMap searches for the key passed to it as a parameter from the HashMap.
-If the key is not found, it returns the value of the second parameter passed to ti.
+If the key is not found, it returns the value of the second parameter passed to it.
 The one-liner shown above is equivalent in its function to the following.

 <!-- ```java
 public int montakoKertaaBongattu(String bongattu) {